saltcod/quieter-github-notifications/README.md

 ## What

 This is a bookmarklet to help you automatically close items.
+Just open your notifications page, click this bookmarklet and automatically close items.

 ## How